stp4/stp25output2/README.md

 ## xtable()

-Ist eine Package zum Erstellen von HTML und latex.
 Convert an R object to an xtable object, which can then be printed as a LaTeX or HTML table

 ``` r